rukshar69/online-market-place-django/README.md

 - Clicking on any item/product card (seen on homepage, dashboard, and browse page) takes one to the item detail page that shows the details of the product/item.
     - If the detail page's visitor is the owner of the item, they are also shown 2 buttons **Edit and Delete**.
 Edit button allows to change any info about the item and the Delete button removes the item's info. from the databse.
         - In the edit page, there's a checkbox for *is_sold* field.
 If this box is checked and then saved, the item won't appear in the browse or homepage anymore since those pages only show unsold items.
+        - If the item is sold, it appears in the *sold* section of the user's dashboard.
+In such a case, the user can't edit the product.
     - If the visitor is not the owner of that item, the button **Contact Seller** appears.
 Here one can send a message to the owner of that item.
     - At the bottom of the detail page for an item, at most 3 item cards of the same category not owned by the logged in user will appear
 - The [Inbox](https://online-market-place-django.vercel.app/inbox/) page lists the conversations for items where the sellers have been contacted.
 Clicking on a conversation leads one to the chatroom where one can send further messages to the seller.